altocodenl/cell/vibey.md

 Use text to coordinate agents.
 From your browser.
 Surrounded by a container.

+## Vibey in a nutshell

+1. **Everything is a document**: your description of what you're building.
+The dialogs with AI while building it.
+Views of your app or images are embedded.
+A document as the gateway to everything.
+2. **In your browser**: allows to see not just text, but images, audio, and embed little apps in your documents.
+3. **Containerized**: so that the blast radius is reduced, with your local machine and also between apps.

+All you need is an AI provider and to install vibey locally.

+## Vibey cloud in a nutshell

+*WARNING: vaporware, will only build if Vibey itself makes sense*

+1. **Automatic infra**: accessible anywhere with a browser; put projects (containers) onto servers, proxy traffic from/to your apps, HTTPS (bring your DNS record), receive emails, vibey session cookies.
+2. **Aligned pricing**: An annual subscription (30 USD?) that gives you access to key cloud providers priced at cost (Hetzner for VPS, Backblaze for files); calls to LLM APIs; email sending.
+You can also of course bring your own API keys or subscriptions.
+3. **Zero lock-in**: the whole thing being open source, so you can always run the same thing yourself elsewhere, also in the cloud.

+All you need is an AI provider, no need to install anything.

 ## The concept

 Think of a text-based agentic system as three things: